gcasa/VIC20/README.md

 # VIC-20 Emulator

 A VIC-20 computer emulator written in Objective-C for macOS.
+This is BY NO MEANS meant as a replacement for VICE or anything like that.
+This is an educational exercise to help me understand how to write an emulator.

 ## About the VIC-20